shokmaster/ember-workshops/README.md

 **Steps:**

 > - `ember g controller restaurants`
+> - Copy the cuisines object from resources/cuisines.json
 > - Add a new panel to templates/restaurants.hbs with a power-select-multiple
 > - Add a button with action `filter`